 Industrial Design 4.0 follows Industry 4.0

-The development of industrial design is a result of the second, technological Industrial Revolution, the series production.
-Each product is identical, as intended by the designer.
-It is the skill to unite in one design form, function and economic produceability.
-The optimal combination of aesthetics, practicality and affordability.
-The third, digital industrial revolution, broadened the focus area, the field of work and the possibilities of industrial designers.
-However, the general concept of industrial design remained in the end; Design of products manufactured in mass or serial production.
+The development of industrial design is the result of the Second Industrial Revolution.
+This era is also known as the Technological Revolution where mass production was made possible due to rapid advancements.
+Mass production implies each product is identical, as intended by the designer.
+It is the designer’s ingenuity to unify form, function and economic producibility.
+The end result is the optimal combination of aesthetics, practicality and affordability.
+The Third Digital Industrial Revolution broadened the focus area, work field and possibilities of industrial designers.
+Nevertheless, the general concept of industrial design was kept upright: design of mass or serial produced goods.

 Full program and registration possible through the events website: